pickyourtrail_logo

 Q3: What are the opening hours of Textile Souk Dubai?

-Q4: How to reach Dubai Textile Souk?
+Q4: How to reach the Dubai Textile Souk?

 By abra across Dubai Creek, or via metro (Green Line, Al Fahidi or Al Ghubaiba).